 earth care, people care, fair share

 My name is Nico Bacigalupo Zappia.
-I was born and raised in the legacy of my mother; a permaculture teacher, herbalist, and master gardener in Minneapolis, Minnesota.
+I am a second generation permaculturist, born and raised in the legacy of my mother: a permaculture teacher, herbalist, and master gardener in Minneapolis, Minnesota.
 At the age of sixteen, I received my permaculture design certification from Occidental Arts and Ecology Center in northern California.
 At eighteen, I left to study Natural Resources Conservation in the Faculty of Forestry at the University of British Columbia.
 Two years into my degree, I transferred to the University of Minnesota, where I received my Bachelor of Science in Environmental Science from the College of Food, Agricultural, and Natural Resource Sciences.
-While my background is in permaculture design and ethnobotany, my research focuses on integrated agroecological systems.
-I am now pursuing a triple master’s at the University of Copenhagen, Technical University of Dresden, and Czech University of Life Sciences in Global Forestry, Tropical Forestry, and Agroforestry, respectively.